When we gaze up at the sky, it's hard to imagine the extent of what goes on up there.

-12. When an airplane flies high up in the sky the air pressure and air density increases, so we need to pressurize airplanes that fly at the highest altitudes.
+12. When an airplane flies high up in the sky the air pressure and air density decrease, so we need to pressurize airplanes that fly at the highest altitudes.

-14. The air in the troposphere is 21% oxygen and 78% nitrogen, with the remaining one percent being made up from a combination of carbon dioxide, water vapor and argon.
+14. The air in the troposphere is 21% oxygen and 78% nitrogen, with the remaining 1 % being made up of a combination of carbon dioxide, water vapor, and argon.